lambda-feedback/freeBodyDiagrams/README.md

 # Evalation function for free body diagrams
 (please see template_README.md for original README message) \
-I will label any **loose ends** in bold, which you are free to remove after implementing or dismissing.

 ## Quick explanation of free body diagrams
 A FBD illustrates the forces acting on a single object or system, isolated from its surroundings.
 The forces and moments acting on the object are all drawn.
 It is important that the distances are labelled correctly.
-It is also important that

 ## High-level overview of features
 - There is a website that the user can use to draw (arrows only) free body diagrams over a background image (the beam in this case)